-Understanding of nightmares can help us feel some control over something that often feels random and uncontrollable.
+Having an understanding of nightmares can help us feel some control over something that often feels random and uncontrollable.

-RELAXATION SKILLS
+RELAXATION TECHNIQUES

-Stress and nightmares can trigger the nightmare cycle, which have an impact on sleep:
+As discussed, stress and nightmares can serve as triggers for the nightmare cycle, which have an impact on your sleep:

-- Stress leads to physical arousal. - Physical arousal stops sleep and may increase the chance of having a nightmare. - Not sleeping can increase stress, restarting the cycle.
+- Stress leads to physical arousal. - Physical arousal inhibits sleep and may increase the chance of having a nightmare. - Difficulty sleeping increases stress, restarting the cycle.

-Since stress can impact sleep, it is important for you to learn how to:
+Since stress can interfere with sleep, it is important for you to learn how to:

-- Help stop your body from getting tense at bedtime and - Relax your body.
+- Help prevent your body from getting tense at bedtime and - Truly relax your body.

-This section will focus on helping you learn a relaxation skill for these goals.
+This section will focus on helping you learn a relaxation technique to achieve both of these goals.

-- Even without specific skills, we often try to relax by doing an activity we find relaxing (e.g., exercise, reading, listening to music, hobbies, taking a walk, watching TV, fishing). - These methods require special things (e.g., a TV, fishing rod, book. etc.), a large amount of time (an afternoon to fish, an hour to watch a TV program), or a special setting (TV room, a river). - The relaxation skill we are going to teach you does not require any special things.
+- Even without specific techniques, we often try to initiate a relaxation response by engaging in an activity we find relaxing (e.g., exercise, reading, listening to music, hobbies, taking a walk, watching TV, fishing). - These methods require special equipment (e.g., a TV, fishing rod, book. etc.), a large amount of time (an afternoon to fish, an hour to watch a TV program), or a special setting (TV room, a river). - The relaxation technique we are going to teach you does not require any special equipment.
+In the next session, we will also teach you a relaxation strategy that can be used anytime and anywhere.